WORKING ON WOMANHOOD (W.O.W.)

 BECOMING AN EVIDENCE-BASED INTERVENTION

-Youth Guidance entered into a research partnership with Dr. Ford-Paz from Lurie Children’s Center for Childhood Resilience in 2014 to build the research readiness of the Working on Womanhood (WOW) intervention, is a promising, multi-faceted school-based group behavioral health intervention that works to meet the needs of low-income, ethnic minority adolescent girls.
+Youth Guidance entered into a research partnership with Dr. Ford-Paz from Lurie Children’s Center for Childhood Resilience in 2014 to build the research readiness of the Working on Womanhood (WOW) intervention, a promising, multi-faceted school-based group behavioral health intervention that works to meet the needs of low-income, ethnic minority adolescent girls.
 This community-academic partnership worked collaboratively to enhance the efficacy of the curriculum through a community-engaged refinement project and most recently field-tested the refined WOW program and conducted a process/formative evaluation examining fidelity, feasibility, acceptability, and utility to inform modifications to build readiness for a rigorous effectiveness/outcomes evaluation.

 Co-PIs: Rebecca Ford-Paz, PhD (Lurie Children’s CCR); Gail Day, LSW (Youth Guidance)